 This means that if the Government were to increase taxes and levies on electricity to bring us into line with the EU average or to try meet environmental goals, consumers would be faced with the highest electricity prices in Europe by far.

-There are huge discounts available to those who switch with unit prices as low as around 15 cent per kWh on offer for an entire year.
-This would make your electricity the ninth cheapest in the EU – on a par with Latvia and Slovakia!
-It’s quick and easy to switch and can all be done online in the space of a few minutes and will save the average customer around €400 a year.
-However if you live in a poorly insulated house or use solely electricity for your heating, your savings will be even greater!
+There are huge discounts available to those who switch with electricity prices as low as around 20 cent per kWh on offer for an entire year.
+This would make your electricity only about the ninth dearest in the EU – on a par with France.
+It’s quick and easy to switch and can all be done online in the space of a few minutes and will save the average customer over €700 a year.
+However if you live in a poorly insulated property or a home with more than three bedrooms, your savings could be even greater!